-Maps included in the market analysis show some census tracts in the central parts of Valdosta are home to a relatively high portion of the city's African-American population, with the total African-American population in those tracts as much as 88 percent of the total population of those tracts, in a city where the total African-American population is 51 percent of the total population of the city.
-Likewise, there are tracts the southern and central parts of the city that are home to relatively high portion of the city's Hispanic population, ranging from five to nine percent of the total population of the tracts, compared to a total Hispanic population in the city of about four percent.
+Maps included in the market analysis show some census tracts in the central parts of Valdosta are home to a relatively high portion of the city's African-American population, with the total African-American population in those tracts as over 80 percent of the total population of those tracts, in a city where the total African-American population is 52.8 percent of the total population of the city.
+Likewise, there are tracts the southern and central parts of the city that are home to relatively high portion of the city's Hispanic population, with as much as 9 percent of the total population of the tracts, compared to a total Hispanic population in the city of about 5.2 percent.